-After the excitement of turning 18 and graduating from high school, living at home might seem like a freedom-crushing option, but students who live within a reasonable driving distance of their schools might consider doing so.
-Room and board can add thousands, if not tens of thousands, of dollars to the total cost of attendance, so toughing it out with Mom and Dad for a little while can translate into a huge savings.
+Additionally, after the excitement of turning 18 and graduating from high school, living at home might seem like a freedom-crushing option, but students who live within a reasonable driving distance of their schools might consider commuting.
+Room and board can add tens of thousands of dollars to the total cost of attendance, so toughing it out with the parents for a little while can translate into a huge savings.

-"More bang for your buck" options.
 Help your students investigate money-saving options at the schools they plan to attend.
-Some schools offer flat-rate tuition, meaning that once students have registered for enough hours to be considered "full-time," they can take as many hours as they want for a single, flat rate (though they may need departmental permission to take a particularly large course load).
+Some schools offer flat-rate tuition, meaning that once students have registered for enough hours to be considered full-time, they can take as many hours as they want for a flat rate (though they may need departmental permission to take a particularly large course load).
 This option can both reduce the overall cost of a college degree and encourage students to graduate on time.

-Think about the future.
 Even though your students are still teenagers, the decisions they're making today will affect the rest of their lives.
-Is it really a good idea to take out massive student loans to major in folklore and minor in yoga at a small, expensive liberal arts school?
-Maybe . . . but probably not.
 Encourage your students to think beyond college.
 Ask them, "What do you want to major in, what kind of job are you hoping to land, and will that job allow you to comfortably repay the debt you'd need to take on to get that degree?"
-Of course, there always have been and always will be dreamy-eyed liberal arts majors, such as myself.
-But one simply can't graduate from college and immediately become the next Ernest Hemingway.
+Of course, there always will be dreamy-eyed liberal arts majors, such as myself.
+But one simply can't graduate from college and immediately become the next Sarah J. Maas.
 Before taking on loans, all students, regardless of their majors, should have a realistic idea of what they want to do with their degrees and what kind of financial future they're working toward.